 duncan Lamont songbook

-The Duncan Lamont Songbook show began seven years ago; with Duncan telling stories from his fascinating career in between a selection of his songs.
+The Duncan Lamont Songbook show began nine years ago; with Duncan telling stories from his fascinating career in between a selection of his songs.

 DUNCAN LAMONT BIOGRAPHY